-ARPANSA, jointly with state and territory regulators in the Radiation Health Committee (RHC), has developed the Code for Radiation Protection in Planned Exposure Situations (2016).
-This Code is based on the ‘requirements’ relating to planned exposure situations described in the Safety Requirements of the International Atomic Energy Agency (IAEA).
+ARPANSA, jointly with state and territory regulators in the Radiation Health Committee (RHC), has developed the Code for Radiation Protection in Planned Exposure Situations (2020).
+This Code is based on the requirements relating to planned exposure situations described in GSR Part 3 (2014) of the International Atomic Energy Agency (IAEA).

 Requirement 3.1.24 (c) of the Code states that occupational exposure records must be provided to the relevant regulatory authority or the approved central record keeping agency.
 State and territory regulators, through the RHC, have approved the ANRDR as the ‘central record keeping agency’ for storing and maintaining occupational dose records in a national database.

-We are now working with relevant regulators to facilitate the implementation of this requirement across all jurisdictions.
+We are now working with jurisdictional regulators through the ANRDR Advisory Board to facilitate the implementation of this requirement across all jurisdictions.

-Commonwealth, state and territory regulators have agreed to provide funding for ARPANSA to develop a regulator interface that would provide access to their licence holders’ data in the ANRDR.
+ARPANSA will develop a regulator interface that would provide access for all interested jurisdictional regulators to their licence holders’ data in the ANRDR.

 The purpose of the regulator interface is to enhance regulatory oversight of occupational doses received by workers in your jurisdiction.
-As a regulator, you’ll receive the following benefits:
+As a regulator, by partnering with the ANRDR you can receive the following benefits:

-- The ANRDR will improve efficiency by managing and providing you with access to occupational exposure data in your jurisdiction.
+- The ANRDR will provide you with access to all occupational exposure data in your jurisdiction.

 - Workers who have more than one employer will have their dose records consolidated in the ANRDR.